 The SW271C is an impressive display, but there is still some room for improvement.

 Dated hardware design

 First, I think the outer design of the SW271C could use a design refresh.
 It’s better than older BenQ models, but still looks a bit thick and dated compared to thinner, more modern displays being made today by other companies.

 The base of the SW271C is also very large and takes up a fair amount of desk space.
 The base also has a slight convex shape, which makes placing anything on top awkward.
 Would love to see a future version with a perfectly flat base.
-If the base bugs you as well, it might be worth removing the base and attaching the display to a third party monitor arm.

 Dangling hotkey puck wires

 A wireless hotkey puck would be nice.
-Seeing wires hanging down underneath the display isn’t particularly attractive, and it seems like the kind of thing that could use bluetooth.
+Seeing wires hanging down underneath the display isn’t particularly attractive, and it seems like the kind of thing that could easily use bluetooth.